Local dealers whet Iran's appetite for U.S. muscle cars

 Ever tougher sanctions imposed by the United States and European Union in 2012 have forced them to withdraw from the lucrative partnerships.

-But they are hoping for a quick resumption of activities following the initial nuclear deal, which offers a six month suspension on trade sanctions on selected goods including auto parts in return for a curb on key parts of Tehran's nuclear programme to allay Western fears it has military aims.
+But they are hoping for a quick resumption of activities following the initial nuclear deal, which offers a six month suspension on trade sanctions on selected goods including auto parts in return for a curb on key parts of Tehran's nuclear program to allay Western fears it has military aims.

 Iran says its nuclear development is purely peaceful.